(785) 864-4073 cco@ku.edu

 Our Programs

-Food insecurity, homelessness, youth mentorship, language literacy, and community health are a few examples of the 12 unique interest areas our student-run programs respond to on a local and global scale.
+Food insecurity, youth mentorship, language literacy, and community health are a few examples of the 13 unique interest areas our student-run programs respond to on a local and global scale.
 Our programs coordinate daily, weekly, monthly and semi-annual service opportunities through either independent or collaborative action with either campus or community agencies.
 We empower students to become engaged citizens and bridge the gap between our campus and community.

 Our History